EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/index.md

 ### Quick Start

 Let's get right to it, shall we?
 Here's a few REST calls that should get you started using the API with ease.
-You could copy and paste these calls into your browser, add your *API key* to then press ENTER!
+You could copy and paste these calls into your browser, add your *API key* to them and then press ENTER!
 Better yet, you could use our [API Console](http://edmunds.mashery.com/io-docs) to make ***live API calls*** of your own.
 Once you're comfortable with these calls, you should think about downloading our [Javascript SDK](https://github.com/EdmundsAPI/sdk-javascript).
-It will make your development life with the Edmunds API much better :)
+It will make your development life with the Edmunds API much easier :)

 #### Example 1: Get a list of all car makes